AleCipolat/analysis_cards_bcra/README.md

 ### Take a further look into the data with this interactive dashboard:
 In the you could interact with the data through a dashboard made with Power BI.

-### The code has been made using Jupyter Notebooks
+This code has been made using Jupyter Notebooks